 Scenario analysis describes approaches in which the range of model predictions is explored by evaluating a limited number of parameter combinations.
 An example is changing the recharge of a groundwater model by 10% and inspecting the changes in the results.
-The advantages of this method are that it is easy to implement and explain and that it only requires a single model run per scenario or parameter combination.
+The advantages of this method are that it is easy to implement and explain and only requires a single model run per scenario or parameter combination.
 The drawbacks are that this approach does not provide a quantitative estimate of likelihood and that uncertainty analysis is not comprehensive as the practical upper limit on the number of scenarios that can be evaluated and analysed is small, generally less than 10.

 Linear error propagation techniques create a linear approximation of the effect of the parameters on the predictions.
-When the uncertainty in the parameters and observations can be characterised as normal, or normal after log transform, error propagation equations can be used to propagate the uncertainty of the parameters to the predictions.
+When the uncertainty in the parameters and observations can be characterized as normal or normal after log transform, error propagation equations can be used to propagate the uncertainty of the parameters onto the predictions.
 The linear approximation of the model is captured in the Jacobian matrix, which includes the change in each model outcome due to a small change in each parameter.
 The advantage of this approach is that it is a well-established technique that is computationally efficient.
-At a minimum, it requires one model run per parameter, plus one.
-However, as the Jacobian matrix is an essential part of gradient-based optimisation, and if the model has been calibrated or history-matched through gradient-based optimisation, the Jacobian matrix for the calibrated parameter values is available from the optimisation.
+At a minimum, it requires two model runs per parameter.
+However, as the Jacobian matrix is an essential part of gradient-based optimization, and if the model has been calibrated or history-matched through gradient-based optimization, the Jacobian matrix for the calibrated parameter values is available from the optimization.
 Compared to evaluating the groundwater model, error propagation with Jacobian methods is computationally very efficient.
 The drawbacks of linear error propagation are that the results can be biased if the parameters, observation uncertainties or predictions are not normally distributed or the model cannot be accurately represented with a linear approximation, and that the uncertainty analysis is not comprehensive as only the parameter space in the immediate vicinity of the base parameter set is explored.

 Ensemble methods rely on evaluating a large number of parameter combinations and estimating the likelihood of predictions based on the resulting ensemble of model outcomes.
-The advantage is that this approach does not require a linear approximation of the model or normally distributed parameters, observation uncertainties or predictions.
+The advantages are that this approach does not require a linear approximation of the model or normally distributed parameters, observation uncertainties or predictions.
 The drawbacks are that estimating robust summary statistics, especially extreme percentiles of skewed distributions, requires large ensemble sizes (i.e. more model runs) and that finding ensembles that are consistent with observations is often extremely computationally inefficient, where only a fraction of evaluated parameter combinations are accepted in the final ensemble.
 Ensemble methods usually require hundreds to thousands of model evaluations.

 Technological advances in uncertainty analysis techniques have mainly focused on overcoming the various drawbacks of each technique.
-An overview of some of the more common techniques used in groundwater modelling is provided in Box 6.
+An overview of some of the more common techniques used in groundwater modelling is provided in break-out box 6 on uncertainty analysis techniques.

-Box 6: Uncertainty analysis approaches
+Break-out box 6: Uncertainty analysis approaches